 - eBay provides an Internet-enabled commerce marketplace empowering entrepreneurs and businesses, especially small businesses, across the globe.
 We take public policy positions that are important to that community of users.

-- eBay supports net neutrality and opposes efforts to replace the current open Internet with "Pay to Play" networks that would block, slow, or otherwise discriminate against content and service providers that do not pay new bandwidth tolls.
+- eBay supports net neutrality and opposes efforts that would allow Internet service providers to replace the current open Internet with "Pay to Play" arrangements that would block, slow, or otherwise discriminate against user access to web content.

 - Consumers, non-profits, and businesses already pay for access to the Internet.
-Broadband providers should not be permitted to "double dip" by charging consumers twice for high-speed Internet access and services.
+Broadband providers should not be permitted to charge consumers premiums for prioritized Internet access.

 The Internet has always been governed by a regulatory regime based on principles of openness and non-discrimination.
 This approach has been integral to making the Internet the home to the most innovative and exciting new businesses and ideas.
 Internet companies have spent billions on new content and services that have transformed the lives of people across the globe, as well as fueling significant economic growth and job creation.

-- Some cable and telecommunications companies that own broadband networks are proposing to replace the open Internet model with a new fee-based system where the large providers can pick and choose which websites will operate better on their new model networks.
-Under this new business model, special access charges will be levied on Internet content providers as well as consumers.
+- Some cable and telecommunications companies are proposing to replace the open Internet model with a system that will allow them to pick and choose which websites will operate better on their networks.

-- Content and services are what drive broadband Internet access adoption.
-Consumers who subscribe to broadband are able to use any Internet-based services they choose, including innovative new and start-up services.
-Replacing the open, non-discriminatory Internet with a two-tiered system that includes a higher-speed "toll road" will slow the advance of broadband, limit access to important information and tools, and damage the rate of innovation on the Internet.
+- Robust competition in content and services are what drive broadband Internet access adoption.
+Consumers who subscribe to broadband are able to use any Internet-based services they choose, including innovative start-up services.
+Replacing the open, non-discriminatory Internet with one that puts control into the hands of a few large Internet service providers will slow the advance of broadband, limit access to important information and tools, and damage innovation on the Internet.